davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 # Part 1: Consensus

 Just about every distributed system has a consensus algorithm running it in somewhere.
-Even if you have never written code to use a consensus algorithm directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you might be using.
+Even if you have never written code to use a consensus algorithm directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you use.
 But what makes consensus so fundamental?
 Why are they ubiquitous in distributed systems?

-One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common tasks that are trivial in normal code turn out to be really, really hard in distributed code.
+One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common programming tasks that are easy to write in normal code turn out to be really, really hard in distributed code.
 Consensus algorithms help turn problems like that back into something more tractable.
-To see what I mean, let's lay a couple of examples where a consensus algorithm might be helpful:
+To see what I mean, let's look at a couple examples where a consensus algorithm might be helpful:

 ## Example: Picking a Random User